High-calorie foods and cancer prevention

 - Milkshakes and frappes

-Natural fruit juice also contains a lot of sugar, so it's best not to drink more than one glass a day.
+Natural fruit juice is a source of healthy nutrients but also contains a lot of sugar and has lost most of the fibre you’d get by eating the whole fruit so it is best not to drink more than one glass (150ml) a day.

 Tips for cutting down on high-calorie foods and drinks